 Five rooms, art-curated interiors, and the warmest welcome in town.
 From $269/night.

-Vermont invented modern American wellness — the maple, the granola, the apologetic abundance.
+Vermont invented modern American wellness, the maple, the granola, the apologetic abundance.
 Burlington wears it more lightly than Stowe but still does it well.
 The Essex Resort & Spa is the most complete option in the region, with a serious treatment menu and 18 wooded acres.
 Hotel Vermont sits within walking distance of the Lake Champlain bike path and the waterfront yoga scene.
-Hilton Burlington Lake Champlain for couples whose idea of restoration starts with a sunset over the Adirondacks.
+Hotel Champlain Burlington, Curio Collection by Hilton for couples whose idea of restoration starts with a sunset over the Adirondacks.

 Serious treatment menu, cooking classes, 18 wooded acres ten minutes out of town.